TAGCH/Workflow-Automation/README.md

 The application is a web-based automation tool designed for small teams and individual users.
 It enables users to create automated workflows that streamline repetitive tasks.

-## Install and Run
+## Installation

 Installation : follow the step in [Installation](https://github.com/TAGCH/Workflow-Automation/blob/main/Installation.md)

 ## Running the Application